‘RHOBH’ Star Erika Girardi Says She Hasn’t Spoken To Lisa Vanderpump Since ‘Puppy Gate’

 “No one has ever asked me to do anything on my end, so it’s [genuine]… That’s why you’re seeing us gel together so hard as a cast this year,” Girardi replied.

-But Mila didn’t stop there as she seemed very intrigued by the whole story line.
+But Mila didn’t stop there as she seemed very intrigued by the whole storyline.
 She then asked, again, if the “puppy gate” scandal actually happened and once again, Girardi said that it really did before she went into the details that have played out on the show.
 Of course, everything started when Dorit Kemsley adopted a dog named Lucy Lucy Apple Juice from Vanderpump Dogs but after the dog had a couple of biting incidents with her family members, she gave it to another home.

 Turns out, the dog ended up back at another shelter, though this time it was not the Vanderpump Dogs shelter, it was actually a kill shelter.
 But all of the drama really started when it was alleged that Lisa Vanderpump manipulated people into making the story public.
 Teddi Mellencamp was the one who first brought up the scandal on the show but she later admitted that it was only because Lisa and a Vanderpump Dogs staffer convinced her to.